adam90622-prog/adam90622-prog.github.io/_sql_us/003-basic-sql.md

 SELECT * FROM staff;

 -- Select specific columns (alias)
-SELECT name_ko AS Name, position AS Position
+SELECT name_ko AS 'Name', position AS 'Position'
 FROM staff;
 ```